-Students are not authorized to leave campus during regular school hours for any other reason, except with the permission of the principal.
+Students are not authorized to leave campus during regular school hours for any other reason, except with the permission of the principal or other campus administrator or attendance clerk.

 Students who leave campus in violation of these rules will be subject to disciplinary action in accordance with the Student Code of Conduct.